Lessig2016/campaign/HELPDESK.md

 We support four types of tickets:

-1. Minor copy changes to the web site (SLA = 1 hour)
+1. Minor copy changes to the web site (SLA = 2 hours)
-1. New press release (SLA = 2 hours)
+1. New press release (SLA = 3 hours)
-1. New blog post (SLA = 4 hours)
+1. New blog post (SLA = 6 hours)
 1. New mass email blast (SLA = 6 hours)

 SLA clock stops when helpdesk staff are waiting for answers on content details.
+We are hopeful to meet SLA on 90% of tasks.

 ## Process for submitting tickets